 ▪️ Board Games

 ▪️ Crank Radio

 ▪️ Generator and knowledge on how to safely use as well as fuel and fuel stabilizer

 ▪️ Hard copies of important documents and health records

 It’s also important to make a plan of action that everyone knows!
 Your plan should include;

-▪️ Evacuation plan - Evacuation routes & shelter locations
+▪️ Evacuation Plan - Evacuation routes and shelter locations

-▪️ Plan how you will receive emergency notifications
+▪️ Notification Settings - plan how you will receive emergency announcements and updates

 We highly recommend considering how and where you live in order to prepare for the disasters that would most likely affect you and your family.
 Check out the below resources to continue your general preparedness journey

 Are you prepared?